On this page

 A scheduled time.

-App Services keeps track of the latest execution time for each Trigger.
+App Services keeps track of the latest execution time for each Trigger and guarantees that each event is processed at least once.

 App Services supports three types of triggers: